Unitary representations of real reductive groups: Nonunitary representations

 always assuming that $G$ is real reductive.
 In case $G=K$ is compact, then every irreducible representation is finite-dimensional, and the representation space can be given a $K$-invariant Hilbert space structure; so every representation is equivalent to a unitary one, and

-We are going to recall in Section \ref{sec:langlands} the results of Langlands and of Knapp-Zuckerman that provide a complete and explicit parametrization of the nonunitary dual $\widehat G$.
+We will recall in Section \ref{sec:langlands} results of Langlands and of Knapp-Zuckerman that provide a complete and explicit parametrization of the nonunitary dual $\widehat G$.
 The rest of the paper will be devoted to an algorithm for identifying $\widehat{G}_u$ as a subset of these parameters for $\widehat G$.

-For the formulation of the next theorem, we need to recall (see for example \Cite{LAG}, \S\S 11--14, or \Cite{Spr}, Chapter 11) the notion of a {\em real form} of a complex affine algebraic variety $X({\mathbb C})$.
+For the formulation of the next theorem, we need to recall (see for example \Cite{LAG}*{\S\S 11--14}, or \Cite{Spr}*{Chapter 11}) the notion of a {\em real form} of a complex affine algebraic variety $X({\mathbb C})$.
 Write $R(X)$ for the (complex) algebra of regular functions on $X({\mathbb C})$.
 Because ${\mathbb C}/{\mathbb R}$ is a Galois extension, we can define a real form as a certain kind of action of the Galois group on $R(X)$.
 Since the Galois group has only one nontrivial element, a {\em real form of $X({\mathbb C})$} is given by a single map (the action of complex conjugation)